stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

   Fortaleza   occurred.
-Exasperated by the burning of the revenue sloop   Liberty   at Newport during the previous summer, the customs fleet under Admiral Wallace had adopted an increased vigilance concerning strange vessels; and on this occasion His Majesty&rsquo;s armed schooner   Cygnet,   under Capt.
+Exasperated by the burning of the revenue sloop   Liberty   at Newport during the previous summer, the customs fleet under Admiral Wallace had adopted an increased vigilance concerning strange vessels; and on this occasion His Majesty's armed schooner   Cygnet,   under Capt.
 Charles Leslie, captured after a short pursuit one early morning the snow   Fortaleza   of Barcelona, Spain, under Capt.
 Manuel Arruda, bound according to its log from Grand Cairo, Egypt, to Providence.
-When searched for contraband material, this ship revealed the astonishing fact that its cargo consisted exclusively of Egyptian mummies, consigned to &ldquo;Sailor A. B. C.&rdquo;, who would come to remove his goods in a lighter just off Namquit Point and whose identity Capt.
+When searched for contraband material, this ship revealed the astonishing fact that its cargo consisted exclusively of Egyptian mummies, consigned to  "Sailor A. B. C. ", who would come to remove his goods in a lighter just off Namquit Point and whose identity Capt.
 Arruda felt himself in honour bound not to reveal.
-The Vice-Admiralty Court at Newport, at a loss what to do in view of the non-contraband nature of the cargo on the one hand and of the unlawful secrecy of the entry on the other hand, compromised on Collector Robinson&rsquo;s recommendation by freeing the ship but forbidding it a port in Rhode Island waters.
+The Vice-Admiralty Court at Newport, at a loss what to do in view of the non-contraband nature of the cargo on the one hand and of the unlawful secrecy of the entry on the other hand, compromised on Collector Robinson's recommendation by freeing the ship but forbidding it a port in Rhode Island waters.
 There were later rumours of its having been seen in Boston Harbour, though it never openly entered the Port of Boston.